Outdoor Classroom at Rainham Hall

 The outdoor classroom was opened by the previous Mayor of Havering, Councillor Dilip Patel, at a charitable garden party hosted at the Hall.

-Perfect for education sessions, it can host 15 children at one time, extending our season in the garden.
-National Trust Education group membership starts at £50, and grants unlimited free entry to Rainham Hall, with advanced booking.
+Perfect for education sessions or a behavioural reward, it can host up to 15 children at one time, extending our season in the garden.
+National Trust Education group membership starts at £50, and grants unlimited free entry to Rainham Hall for a year, with advanced booking.

 A space for workshops and events, the classroom has already been used by our after school gardening club for a nature and paper marbling session, and is in close proximity to our fire pit, ideal for toasting marshmallows during the colder months.